 The Osirians hoped to cheat the second death by the ineffable power of words and spells, the sacred rites.
 By that time this included animal sacrifices, expensive unguents, professional mourners and two or more officiating priests to perform the opening of the mouth ceremony at the door of the tomb.
 The ‘second death’, or dispersion of the astral body following physical death, could then be averted and the Ka of the deceased live on as Osiris, coming and going as he pleased.
 His domain, though, like that of Osiris, was strictly limited to the underworld.
 If the offerings of flowers, cakes, meat and beer were discontinued, the Ka became an astral vampire.

-Initiates, however, learn the secret power of rectification or VITRIOL.
-They have overcome, while in their life on earth, the state of thraldom where the magnetic power of the underworld moves them in any given direction.
+Initiates, however, learn the secret power of rectification, which is more than merely learning spells for recital.
+They have overcome the state of thraldom where the magnetic power of the underworld moves them in any given direction.
 The power is thereby made subject to the True Will (Thelema).
-It is the Holy Guardian Angel, not the person, who works the magick of transmutation on the soul whereby the twin serpents of kundalini are woven into the eternal starlight of Nuit.
+The desire of the mind and body for objectification must then be stilled.
+Initiation is a work of transformation on the soul, whereby the twin serpents of kundalini are stilled and woven into a resurrection body (Khu) capable of comprehending and dwelling in eternity.

 The three spells we have translated, Spell 80, 78 and 84, are all located, mythically speaking at least, in the North of Egypt.
 The North was the region of the watery lakes and canals of the Delta.
 The Delta uniquely symbolises the place of birth of all things from the primordial abyss.
 At the same time it symbolises the second birth of Horus, as all-transcendent spiritualised soul, and his flight to the immeasurable regions.
 The spells are concerned with the ultimate resurrection of the soul to an immortal life in ‘heaven’ or eternity.